afterxleep/Bouncer/README.md

 Latest Release
 ----------------------

-The old 1.x version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free, and you can grab the code from [the 1.20 release](https://github.com/afterxleep/Bouncer/releases/tag/v1.2.0).
+The old 1.x version (UIkit based) is not avaiable from the App Store anymore, but you can grab the source and build it from [the 1.20 release].(https://github.com/afterxleep/Bouncer/releases/tag/v1.2.0).

-Version 2.x (This new SwiftUI version) will be released when iOS 14 becomes available to the public, but feel free to install it on your own.
-(Requires iOS 14 beta)
+Version 2.x (This new SwiftUI version) is [available in the App Store](https://apps.apple.com/us/app/bouncer-private-sms-blocker/id1457476313), and free to dowload

 Contribute